MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/definitions/resourceKind.md

 ### Adapter resources

 An adapter resource makes non-command-based resources available to DSC.
 They always have a `resources` property that takes an array of nested resource instances.
-Adapters may provide additional control over how the adapted resources are processed.
+Adapters can provide additional control over how the adapted resources are processed.

 An adapter resource must always define the [adapter][01] and [validate][02] properties in the